Alcohol and entertainment

 Safeguarding information for applicants

-What are your responsibilities for the safeguarding of children and vulnerable people?
+What are your responsibilities for the ?

 The Licensing Team is committed to protecting and respecting your privacy when you use our services.
 Please view Licensing Team Privacy Notices for further information.
 Printed copies are available on request.